Can You Have a Silent Partner in an LLC? (+ Legal Insights)

 - How to Set Up A Partnership LLC

 - How to Get Out of LLC Partnership

 - How to File Taxes for a Partnership LLC

 Is It Legal to Be Silent Partners?

-Yes, it is legal to become silent partners as long as your involvement is detailed in the contract.
+It is legal to become silent partners as long as your involvement is detailed in the contract.

 How Much Money Do You Need to Be a Silent Partner?

-Silent Partners In An LLC
+You can Have Silent Partners In An LLC

 Before deciding to go into a silent partnership, you should weigh the pros and cons and talk to other business owners who have gone through this type of business partnership.